-A 20-year-old female was referred to the surgical examination in Emergency Center (EC) with intermittent epigastric pain and vomiting, which started two weeks prior.
+A 20-year-old female was referred to the surgical examination at the Emergency Center with intermittent epigastric pain and vomiting, which started two weeks prior.
 Patient's medical history revealed loss of appetite and early satiety.
-She previous visit to the EC six months before because of the same symptoms when an abdominal ultrasound and upright abdominal radiography showed no specific findings.
+She previously visited the Emergency Center six months prior complaining of the same symptoms when an abdominal ultrasound and upright abdominal radiography showed no specific findings.
 On general physical examination, abdominal palpation of epigastric region revealed smooth and hard intrabdominal curved lump approximately 10 cm in diameter.
 Differential diagnosis of gastric trichobezoar and gastric malignancy was made with further diagnostic tests.
 Abdominal ultrasound showed a large mass in the epigastric region with echogenic anterior margin.
-An abdominal computerized tomography (CT) scan showed a distended stomach with a clearly demarcated intraluminal mass extending from the gastric cardia to the duodenal bulb which was described as heterogeneous dense formation with interposed air inclusions and without postcontrast enhancement (Figures Ia, Ib, Ic).
+An abdominal CT scan showed a distended stomach with a clearly demarcated intraluminal mass extending from the gastric cardia to the duodenal bulb which was described as heterogeneous dense formation with interposed air inclusions and without postcontrast enhancement (Figures 1a, 1b, 1c).
 A gastric trichobezoar was diagnosed and gastroenterologist endoscopist was consulted.